Azure-Samples/serverless-chat-langchainjs/docs/development/03-session.md

 Content-Type: application/pdf

 < ../../data/support.pdf
---Boundary
-Content-Disposition: form-data; name="options"

-{
-  "category": "test-category",
-  "wait": true,
-  "useVectors": true
-}
 --Boundary--
 ```

 In this file, we added the `POST` request to the `upload` API.
 Note that we are sending the `test.pdf` file that is in the `data` folder.
-In addition, we are sending an `options` object with the properties `category`, `wait` and `useVectors`.
+This file is a support document that we will use to test the `upload` API.

 Perfect!
 Now we can test the `upload` API.
 To do this, let's use Visual Studio Code's own terminal.
 Execute the command inside the `api` folder: